Delve into the world of British theatre, literature and film in this ancient yet very modern metropolis.

 London is one of the most exciting theatre centers in the world and the focus of this course will be on live performance.
 The "London Theatre Experience" will provide an incomparable opportunity to learn about a wide range of dramatic forms, acting styles, theatrical conventions and performance spaces.
 We will attend three performances each week, produced by companies such as the Royal National, the Royal Court, and Shakespeare's Globe; we will also see a diverse selection of pieces staged in the historic theatres of the West End (London's equivalent of Broadway) and in Fringe Theatres, smaller and sometimes "converted" spaces in pubs, warehouses and even out-of-doors (London's version of "off-" and "off-off-" Broadway).
 Class meetings will consist primarily of discussions about the productions we have seen; once each week, Michael Billington, distinguished theatre critic for the Guardian newspaper, will lead the conversation.
 (Note: Tickets and tours will be arranged in advance; costs are covered by program fee.)

 English 101.950 (1 c.u.)

 - Taught by Michael Gamer

-Students are housed at a private student hostel located in the attractive neighborhood of Notting Hill on the northwest corner of Kensington Gardens.
+Students are housed at a private student hostel located in central London with convenient public transport access.
 Breakfast and kitchen facilities are provided.